 How to delete a SQL Server function with a script?

-How to delete, or drop a user-defined SQL Server function with a script, and avoid errors?
-This SQL command allows to get rid of a SQL Server function.
-However, it does not check if the function exists.
-This article shows how to do this with a simple example.
+How to delete a user-defined SQL Server function with a T-SQL script, and avoid errors?
+This SQL commands allows to get rid of a SQL Server function.
+It also check if the function exists.
+This tutorial shows how to do this with simple examples.
+And the last example provides a script to drop all the functions at once from a database.

 Table of Contents